-- At least one Lieutenant will be assigned to the Fire Prevention Bureau.
-The Fire Chief will assign a Lieutenant according to seniority. - 2.
-All Lieutenants will be given an opportunity to request assignment to the Fire Prevention Bureau.
-The senior Lieutenant will have first choice followed by the next senior and so on.
-Every person requesting the assignment must understand and agree that the assignment requires a minimum two-year commitment.
-At the end of the two-year commitment, the incumbent may request another two-year commitment.
-If the incumbent requests an additional two-year commitment, the incumbent shall receive the assignment, with Fire Chief's approval.
-If none of the Lieutenants request assignment to the position, the most junior Lieutenant shall be assigned.
-If a junior Lieutenant is assigned to the Fire Prevention Bureau, he will remain in that role until such time as an opening in fire suppression becomes available. - TRAINING.
-The Lieutenant will receive the same required training as is scheduled for the other firefighters. - PAY.
-The rate of pay for Fire Prevention Lieutenant will be three percent (3%) higher than that of a Lieutenant assigned to fire suppression (See Appendix "A"). - HOURS.
-The Fire Prevention Lieutenant will be assigned to work 37.5 hours per week and will be paid over time after 7.5 hours per day.

-6. VACATION.
-Upon assignment to the Fire Prevention Bureau, the Lieutenant shall receive a prorated amount of vacation time based on a conversion from a 24 hour shift to a 37.5 hour week.
+- 1. At least one Lieutenant will be assigned to the Fire Prevention Bureau.
+Candidates interested in being considered for the position of Fire Prevention Lieutenant may submit a letter of interest to the Chief.
+Such letters may be filed in advance, regardless of whether a vacancy exists or is anticipated.
+The Fire Chief will use his discretion to assign a Lieutenant from the group of all current Lieutenants based on the needs of the Department.
+The Fire Prevention Lieutenant may be removed from the Fire Prevention Bureau and returned to serve as a Lieutenant in fire suppression in the sole discretion of the Chief. - 2.
+TRAINING.
+The Lieutenant will receive the same required training as is scheduled for the other firefighters. - 3.
+PAY.
+Regardless of whether he holds a Paramedic certification, the hourly rate of pay for the Fire Prevention Lieutenant will be three percent (3%) higher than that of a non-Paramedic Lieutenant assigned to fire suppression (See Appendix "A"). - 4.
+HOURS.
+The Fire Prevention Lieutenant will be assigned to work 40.0 hours per week and will be paid overtime after 8.0 hours per day.
+The hours of work shall be established by the Chief so that they align with the hours of the Building Division. - 5.
+VACATION.
+Upon assignment to the Fire Prevention Bureau, the Lieutenant shall receive a prorated amount of vacation time based on a conversion from a 24 hour shift to a 40.0 hour week.
 Upon reassignment to fire suppression duties, the Lieutenant shall also convert the vacation time as provided in the preceding sentence.
-The Lieutenant shall receive vacation according to the following schedule (a shift is the equivalent of a 7.5 hour day):
+The Lieutenant shall receive vacation according to the following schedule (a shift is the equivalent of a 8.0 hour day):